Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Abstract

 \section{Abstract}

-Wave impact loads on a maritime structure can cause casualties, damage, pollution of the sea and operational delays.
-Their extreme (or design) values should therefore be considered in the design of these structures.
-However, this is challenging because these events are both rare and complex, requiring high-fidelity computation and long analysis durations to obtain such design loads.
-Existing extreme value prediction methods are not tailored or validated for wave impacts.
+Wave impact loads on maritime structures can cause casualties, damage, pollution of the sea and operational delays.
+Consequently, their extreme values should be accounted for in the design of these structures.
+However, this is challenging, as wave impact events are both rare and highly complex, requiring both high-fidelity simulations and long analysis durations to reliably quantify the associated design loads.
+Moreover, existing extreme value prediction methods are neither specifically developed nor adequately validated for wave impact phenomena.
 We therefore introduce the new \textit{Probabilistic Adaptive Screening} (PAS) method for predicting extreme non-linear loads on maritime structures.
-The method introduces a probabilistic approach to multi-fidelity screening, allowing efficient linear potential flow indicators to be used in the low-fidelity stage, even for strongly non-linear load cases.
-The method is validated against a range of cases, including non-linear waves, ship vertical bending moments, green water impact loads, and slamming loads.
-It can be concluded that PAS accurately estimates both the short-term distributions and extreme values in these test cases, with most probable maximum (MPM) values within 10\% of the available full brute-force Monte-Carlo Simulation (MCS) results.
-In addition, PAS achieves this performance very efficiently, requiring less than 4\% of the high-fidelity simulation time needed for conventional MCS.
-These results demonstrate that PAS can reliably reproduce the statistics of both weakly and strongly non-linear extreme load problems, while significantly reducing the associated computational cost.
-The present study validates the statistical PAS framework; further work should focus on validating the full procedure including CFD load simulations, and on validating it for long-term extremes.
+The method integrates copula-based statistical dependence modelling with multi-fidelity screening and adaptive sampling.
+This framework enables efficient extreme value prediction by statistically mapping low-fidelity indicator variables to high-fidelity impact loads.
+The method allows for efficient linear potential flow indicators to be used in the low-fidelity stage, even for strongly non-linear load cases.
+The statistical framework of the method is validated against four weakly and strongly non-linear test cases, including non-linear waves, ship vertical bending moments, green water impact loads, and slamming loads.
+It is concluded that PAS with optimal settings accurately estimates both the short-term distributions and extreme values in these test cases, with most probable maximum (MPM) values within 2-15\% of the reference brute-force Monte-Carlo Simulation (MCS) results.
+In addition, PAS achieves this performance very efficiently, requiring in the order of 1-3\% of the high-fidelity simulation time needed for conventional MCS.
+These results demonstrate that PAS can reliably reproduce the statistics of both weakly and strongly non-linear extreme load problems, while significantly reducing the associated computational cost compared to MCS.